AllureOfTheStars/Allure/README.md

 Compilation and installation
 ----------------------------

-The game is best compiled and installed via Cabal, which also takes care of all dependencies.
+The game is best compiled and installed via Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.
 The latest official version of the game can be downloaded automatically by Cabal from [Hackage] [4] as follows

     cabal install Allure

-For a newer version, install a matching LambdaHack library snapshot from a development branch, download the game source from [github] [3] and run `cabal install` from the main directory.
+For a newer version, install a matching LambdaHack library snapshot from a development branch, download the game source from [github] [3] and run `cabal install` from the main directory (for sample commands see file `.travis.yml`).

 Compatibility notes